shivangini831-sys/Aicte-Batch-7-Lecture-Voice-to-note-generator/README.md

 Lecture Voice to Notes Generator
-Project Description

-The Lecture Voice to Notes Generator is an AI-based web application that converts lecture audio into structured text notes using speech recognition technology.
+An AI-powered web application that converts lecture audio into structured text notes using Speech Recognition technology.

+📌 Project Description

+The Lecture Voice to Notes Generator is designed to help students automatically convert recorded lectures into written notes.

 Many students face difficulty in writing notes while listening to lectures.
-This project provides a solution by automatically converting recorded lecture audio into readable text.
-The system is developed using Python and Streamlit and uses the Vosk Speech Recognition model for offline transcription.
+This project solves that problem by converting speech (audio input) into readable text using an AI speech recognition model.

+The system is built using Python and Streamlit and uses the Vosk Speech Recognition model for offline transcription.

-Objectives
+🎯 Objectives

-To develop a system that converts lecture voice into text
+To develop an AI-based system that converts lecture voice into text

-To simplify the note-taking process for students
+To simplify note-taking for students

-To implement speech recognition in a real-world application
+To implement speech recognition in a real-world project

-To build a simple and user-friendly web interface
+To create a simple and user-friendly web application

-Key Features
+🚀 Key Features

-Upload lecture audio file
+🎙 Upload lecture audio file

-Convert speech to text
+🔊 Converts speech to text

-Generate readable text notes
+📝 Generates structured notes

-Save output text files
+💾 Saves output text files

-Simple and interactive Streamlit interface
+🌐 Simple and interactive Streamlit UI

-Works offline using Vosk model
+📡 Works offline using Vosk model

-Technologies Used
+🛠️ Technologies Used

 Programming Language: Python